Quansight/xnd-gpu/README.md

 ## Benchmark

+Each operation was run 1000 times on arrays of 1M `float64` elements, on the following hardware:

 - CPU: Intel Broadwell, 1 core at 3 GHz
 - GPU: Quadro P2000, 1024 CUDA cores at 1.48 GHz